v1dya-sagar/Book-Shop/README.md

 # Simple Book Shop

 A simple book shop application built using React.js for the front-end and MySQL for the back-end.
-This project allows the user to browse, search, and update books.
+This project allows the user to browse, delete, add and update books.

 ## Features